 The Authority has a history of conservatively managing finances.
-While the Authority is monitoring the ongoing recovery from the pandemic, inflation pressures and a tight labor market, the local economy continues to be strong with very low unemployment rates and increasing property values in all property classifications.
+The local economy continues to be strong with very low unemployment rates and increasing property values in all property classifications.
 A ten-year property tax millage renewal vote was approved by voters in November 2018.
-The tax millage rate remained consistent with the prior year at .0950 mill.
-Total property tax revenues increased 4.7% from the prior year given increased property values.
+The tax millage Headlee reduced rate was .0935 mill for FY 2024.
+Total property tax revenues increased 7.6% from the prior year given increased property values.